Deciding which devices to register with Duo

 Hardware tokens are recommended for users who have no other devices to register with Duo.

-• These tokens are small fobs about the size of a keychain.
+• These tokens are small fobs about the size of a key fob.
 They generate passcodes the same way the Duo Mobile app does.

 • To use a token, you'll press a small button on the token and wait for the passcode to appear.
 This can sometimes take a few moments.
 When your passcode is ready, enter the digits into Duo's passcode field and click Login.